 International Product Policy – The Basic Product

-Many German companies are actively selling their products into global markets, and they are successful in the globalization business.
-For many years, Germany has the largest trade volume of all countries worldwide.
-Although the current climate is not very favorable for the world markets (the World Trade Organization WTO is → estimating a decline of 9% in the world trade of 2009), our success on world markets ist important for country, companies, and inhabitants.
+Although the current climate in 2009 is not very favorable for the world markets (the World Trade Organization WTO is → estimating a decline of 9% in the world trade of 2009), the success of this country on the world markets is important for the country, the companies, and the inhabitants.

-One of the most relevant questions for a firm approaching international markets, is, which products to sell abroad.
-In particular it needs to define, if these products should be standardized or if they are to be adapted to local markets.
-Often the product management drives this very important question.
+In particular each company with international ambitions needs to define, if these products should be standardized („one size fits it all“) or if they are to be adapted to local markets.
+Often the product management drives this very important question, or is at least part of the decision process.

 Adaptation versus Product Standardization

-The most easiest way of a firm just beginning to approach international markets, is to sell the products designed for the home market abroad, without any change (standardized product).
 On the other hand of the spectrum would be a company, which designs products for each individual target market (adaptation to local needs).
 Both approaches have advantages and disadvantages over the other, which I will discuss here.

 Factors in Favor of Standardization